aerospike/aerospike-graph/misc/distributed-bulkload-example/AWS/AWS-Bulkload.md

 Edit the properties file in `bucket-files/configs/bulk-loader.properties` editing the values to your bucket names and cluster IP

-6. Upload files to AWS
+6. Upload Files to AWS
 Now upload the files to the bucket using
  ```shell
    aws s3 cp ./bucket-files s3://<your-bucket-name>/ --recursive --region us-east-1
  ```
-7. Create EMR cluster and submit the bulkload
+7. Create EMR Cluster and Submit the Bulkload
-Now to create a EMR cluster and submit the bulkload job run
+Now to create a EMR cluster and submit the bulkload job run:
  ```shell
     ./bulkload.sh
  ```